isomerpages/pa-cdcvouchers-v2/_merchants/Merchants' FAQ.md

     <input type="checkbox" id="accordion13">
     <label for="accordion13"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">Can I share my RedeemSG Merchant account with my staff?
 How do they login to the app?</span></label>
     <div>
-			<p>Yes!
-Your staff can download the RedeemSG Merchant app using their own device, and log-in using the same shop code that was issued to you via SMS or from the CDC Ambassador.
-You may share your shop code with your staff by going to Settings > Show Shop Code on the app.</p><p>They will be able to scan vouchers, and view transactions and payouts, but will not be able to edit any merchant details such as address or bank details on the app.</p>
+			<p>Your staff can download the RedeemSG Merchant app using their own device, and log-in using the same shop code that was issued to you by the CDC Ambassador or sent to you via SMS.
+Please get all your staff to download the app and login via your Shop Code to ensure that customers can redeem their vouchers with your staff even if you are not at the stall.</p>
 		</div>
 	</li>
 <li>